Malindrie/scShapes/README.md

 Negative Binomial (ZINB) with log link function and model based normalization for differences in sequencing depth.
-Since all four distributions considered in our framework belong to the same family of distributions, we first perform a Kolmogorov-Smirnov (KS) test to select genes belonging to the family of ZINB distributions.
+Since all four distributions considered in our framework belong to the same family of distributions, we first perform a Kolmogorov-Smirnov test to select genes belonging to the family of ZINB distributions.
 Genes passing the KS test will be then modeled using GLMs.
 Model selection is done by calculating the Bayesian Information Criterion and likelihood ratio test